OmixVisualization/qtjambi/www/How-to-develop-Qt-in-Java.md

 * `io.qt.allow-nonfinal-signals` - Specify `true` to avoid exception to be thrown when detecting non-final signal declarations.
 * `io.qt.no-library-shutdown-hook` - Specify `true` to avoid library shutdown at program termination.
 * `io.qt.no-app-deletion` - Specify `true` if you combine native code with Java code and your `QCoreApplication` instance has been created elsewhere than inside Java.
+* `io.qt.no-exception-forwarding-from-meta-calls` - Specify `true` to avoid `QMetaObject` calls (like method invocation and property access) forwarding exceptions to the Qt caller in any case (it is avoided by default in case of Qml-related QObjects).
+* `io.qt.no-exception-forwarding-from-virtual-calls` - Specify `true` to avoid virtual calls (i.e. Java overrides) forwarding exceptions to the Qt caller in any case.
+* `io.qt.avoid-jni-global-references` - Specify `true` to avoid using JNI global references.
+Instead, QtJambi will use a Java `HashMap` to manage references. (default on Android)
+* `io.qt.use-jni-global-references` - Only on Android: Specify `true` to let QtJambi use JNI global references instead of `HashMap` to manage references.

 ### QML